Necklace containing brother’s ashes missing from stolen vehicle - NewsBreak

 Necklace containing brother’s ashes missing from stolen vehicle

 SPRINGFIELD, Mass.
-(WWLP) – A vehicle stolen on Memorial Day turned up in Springfield but it’s missing a beloved necklace containing the ashes of a woman’s brother.
+(WWLP) — A vehicle stolen on Memorial Day turned up in Springfield but it’s missing a beloved necklace containing the ashes of a woman’s bother.Get the latest news, weather, sports and entertainment delivered right to your inbox!

 Elizabeth’s best friend Megan contacted 22News in hopes our viewers may recognize the necklace in the hopes it will be returned.
 If you have any information on the necklace, contact 22News at 413-377-1160 or email us at reportit@wwlp.com .Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.